A modern, developer-friendly guide to one of JavaScript’s oldest quirks — explained with real-world examples.

 👉 Think of it like this:

 JavaScript makes a shopping list of variables/functions before running your code.
-But for some items, it fills in a placeholder (undefined
+But for some items, it fills in a placeholder (undefined), while for others, it refuses to give you anything until it’s ready.

 2. var Hoisting: The OG Behavior